 Under the supervision of Professor Gaia Scerif and Dr. Alexandra Hendry and in collaboration with the Attention, Brain and Cognitive Development group, I aim to research these topics using behavioural, cognitive and neurophysiological methodologies.
-We also conduct our research within the home, school and lab environments to provide a truly fair opportunity for as many families as possible to take part.
+We also conduct our research within the home, school and lab environments to provide a truly fair opportunity for as many families as possible to take part and produce ecologically valid research.

 Prior to joining the ABCD lab I had the opportunity to study under Dr. Ian Lyons at the Math Brain Lab, researching numerical cognition and maths anxiety in child and adult populations.
 In my undergraduate years I was mentored by Dr. Harriger and Dr. Trammell studying body image development and cognition, respectively.